History of Newark, New Jersey: After the riots

+In the 1970s, several City Subway extensions were proposed but never built.
+Plans included a $116 million tunnel under Springfield Avenue with seven new stations from Washington Street station to the Irvington Bus Terminal.
+Other proposed routes would have extended service to Paterson via the former Erie Railroad right-of-way, to the Meadowlands Sports Complex, and to Port Newark and Elizabeth through the Ironbound along the former Central Railroad of New Jersey (CNJ) Newark and New York Branch.

 In 1986, real estate developer Harry Grant met with mayor Sharpe James (1986–2006) and proposed constructing the tallest building in the United States with a 1,750 ft, 121-story office tower named the Grant USA Tower.
-It would include a 500-key hotel, convention center, parking garage and a 60,000 sqft indoor shopping mall called "Renaissance Mall" on the Downtown site of the former Central Railroad of New Jersey Broad Street Terminal.
+It would include a 500-key hotel, convention center, parking garage and a 60,000 sqft indoor shopping mall called "Renaissance Mall" on the Downtown site of the former CNJ Broad Street Terminal.
 Grant offered to self finance the project in return for a 15-year property tax abatement.
 To garner more support from the city, Grant gifted Newark new flagpoles, sidewalks, a five-story Christmas tree and cladded the dome of Newark City Hall in 24-carat gold leaf.
 By 1989, Grant had lost support from James after Grant's construction crew ignored a cease-and-desist order on replacing the sidewalk in front of City Hall.
 Later that year the project was struggling and the Renaissance Mall was half constructed when Grant declared bankruptcy and abandoned the project leaving the mall an unfinished blighted construction site and eyesore for 16 years.

 In 1996, Money magazine ranked Newark "The Most Dangerous City in the Nation."
 The magazine cited that Newark had the nation's highest violent crime rate at six times the United States average with roughly 1 in 25 residents being a victim of violent crime.
 Additionally, the city's auto theft rate was also six times the national average.

 In American Pastoral, the 1997 novel by Newark-born author Philip Roth, the protagonist Swede Levov says:

 Newark used to be the city where they manufactured everything, now it's the car theft capital of the world ... there was a factory where somebody was making something on every side street.
 Now there's a liquor store on every street — a liquor store, a pizza stand, and a seedy storefront church.
 Everything else is in ruins or boarded up.

 During the 1990s, Newark started to be referred to as the Brick City.
-The nickname came from young Newark residents living in the brick high-rise public housing projects of the Newark Housing Authority that once occupied the core of the Central Ward.
-These numerous housing projects left a nickname on the city as part of their legacy that has been enshrined in music from local artists such as the Outsidaz, the Fugees and Redman.
+The nickname was coined by young residents living in the brick high-rise public housing projects of the Newark Housing Authority that once occupied the core of the Central Ward.
+The numerous housing projects gave the city its nickname as part of their legacy that has been enshrined in music from local artists such as the Outsidaz, the Fugees and Redman.